First Tuesday: Cascades Wolverine Project

 Where: Twisp River Tap House (Get Directions)

 Cascades Wolverine Project is a grassroots effort to support wolverine recovery in the North Cascades.
-The group monitors this elusive mountain carnivore through winter field surveys and a year round community science program that relies on observations from alpine recreationists.
-Join us at the Tap House for a talk by project cofounder Steph Williams to learn more about wolverines in our region, gain insights from eight years of monitoring effort, and hear Steph's thoughts on the future of humans and wolverines sharing the mountains we all love.
+The group monitors this elusive mountain carnivore through winter field surveys and a year-round community science program that relies on observations from alpine recreationists.
+Join us for a talk by project co-founder Steph Williams to learn more about wolverines in our region, gain insights from eight years of monitoring effort, and hear Steph's thoughts on the future of humans and wolverines sharing the mountains we all love.

 About Stephanie